About the event:

 Do you believe we need more problem solvers, innovators, social entrepreneurs, thought leaders and change makers to design a better future?
 Not to be missed!

-See the great line-up of speakers further below
+See the programme and great line-up of speakers further below

 Venue: Entrance on Corporation Street

-A further discount for Open Design newsletter subscribers – only for the first 50 seats booked using the discounted code
+A further discount for Open Design newsletter subscribers – only for the first 50 seats booked using the discounted code.
+ALL SUBSCRIBERS received the promotional code

 More about STEAM: